MysteryPancake/Houdini-OpenCL/README.md

 ### Integer types: `int`

-Integer types add 2 arguments to the kernel.
-The length of the array, and the array itself.
+Integer types add 2 arguments to the kernel: the length of the array, and the array itself.

 #### @-binding syntax